 - Must be an undergraduate student enrolled full-time (at least 12 credit hours) at an accredited college or university (including junior and community) in the United States or one of its territories.

 - Must be committed to AAJA’s mission

-- Applicants must have a serious interest in pursuing journalism as a career in the print or online field.
+- Must have a serious interest in pursuing print or digital journalism as a career

-- Applicants must have already secured a 2020 summer internship at a print or online news outlet/company before applying for this internship grant.
+- Must have already secured a summer internship at a print or digital news outlet before applying

-- This stipend is to be used toward living expenses/transportation during the internship.
-The selected candidate will sign a waiver acknowledging this.
+- This stipend must be used toward living and transportation expenses during the internship.
+The selected candidate will sign a memorandum of understanding acknowledging this.

 - One letter of recommendation

 - A letter verifying your internship